polkadot-fellows/RFCs/text/0003-blockspace-regions.md

 }
 ```

 Regions each have a 256-bit identifier, which are unique within the branch of the  relay-chain they are created.
-When regions are split or decomposed, the identifier of the newly created region is computed as `blake2_256(RegionId, child_count)`, where `child_count` is incremented afterwards.
-Because child region identifiers are computed deterministically, it is simple to create atomic sequences of transactions that both create and modify new regions.

 ```rust
 type RegionId = [u8; 32];
 ```

-The `RATE_DENOMINATOR = 57600` is used to provide a fixed reference point for block frequency.
-It is sufficiently large as to allow blocks to come extremely infrequency (~once per week with a numerator of 1) but not so large as to be unwieldy in 64-bit integers.
-57600 is deliberately chosen, very composite number.
+The `RATE_DENOMINATOR = 57600` is used to provide a fixed reference point for resource consumption rates and levels.
+It is sufficiently large as to allow blocks to come extremely infrequently (~once per week with a numerator of 1) but not so large as to be unwieldy in 64-bit integers.
+57600 is a deliberately chosen, very composite number.
 This makes it possible to find exact fractions for common desired ratios of the relay-chain block-time such as 1/3, 1/4, 1/5, and so on.
 It also divides cleanly into `28 * DAYS`.

 ### The Regions Pallet